- About NALA

 - Violated the NALA Code of Ethics and Professional Responsibility.

-- Violated the “Terms and Conditions of Testing.”
+- Violated the “Terms and Conditions of Testing,” or

 Filing a complaint.

-If a NALA member, Certified Paralegal, non-member paralegal, member of the public, an attorney or employer believes that a Certified Paralegal has been convicted of a felony or violated any of these standards, the individual should contact NALA Headquarters in writing.
+If any person believes that a Certified Paralegal has been convicted of a felony or violated any of these standards, the individual should contact NALA in writing.
 Such communication should be marked “Confidential.”
 The information provided should include documents which substantiate any claim of conviction or improper behavior.

 For more information view Disciplinary Policies and Procedures.